-Dear National Contact Point, We are writing with regard to the activities of Rio Tinto International Holdings Limited and Ivanhoe Mines Ltd. Rio Tinto is listed on the London Stock Exchange but Ivanhoe Mines Ltd, is registered in Australia and Canada.
-We are asking you to work with your Australian and Canadian counterparts in bringing a resolution to the concerns about non-compliance with the OECD Guidelines.
+Dear Mr. Scholz, We are writing with regard to the activities of Rio Tinto International Holdings Limited and Ivanhoe Mines Ltd. Rio Tinto is listed on the London Stock Exchange but Ivanhoe Mines Ltd, is registered in Australia and Canada.
+IVN is also listed on NYSE and NASDAQ and therefore should be considered as falling under the jurisdiction of the US NCP."
+We are asking you to work with US counterparts in bringing a resolution to the concerns about non-compliance with the OECD Guidelines.
 Ivanhoe Mines Ltd together with Rio Tinto International Holdings Limited are about to begin operations of the Oyu Tolgoi gold/copper mine in the South Gobi region of Mongolia.
 The Investment Agreement signed with government of Mongolia will come into force on April 6, 2010.
 The TEFS was accepted by government with a number of recommendations, including a recommendation to carry out detailed study of water resources and environmental impact assessment.
 The investors have not been able to demonstrate availability and access to water resources that can support this project.
 Q1.
 The identity of the complainant (or the identity of the lead complainant where a number of organisations or persons are involved) including your identity, the contact person, name of the organisation, contact details (including email).
 OT Watch is the lead complainant acting on behalf of the following organizations: Center for Citizens' Alliance, Center for Human Rights and Development, Steps without Border, Drastic Change Movement and National Soyombo Movement.
 My contact info: